-The Edit section of the widget is composed by tree tabs: the HTML editor, the style and the dataset.
+The Edit section of the widget is composed by five tabs: the dataset, HTML editor, style, cross and filters.
 In the editor tab is possible to add the code that will be shown in the widget.
 Clicking on the top expander section in the tab, the one named "CSS" also the CSS editor will be available.